Azeem838/online-shopping-food-market/README.md

 # Online Shopping Food Market

 > This project is an online shopping food market where the home page and search results page have been created.
+Built for the HTML and CSS Capstone project in the Microverse curriculum.

 ![screenshot](./imgs/screenshot-shopping.png)
 ![screenshot](./imgs/search-page-screenshot.png)